Bachelor-of-Science-in-DS-and-AI/Year-1---Trimester-1---Probability-and-Statistics---T1---25_BDSDF114/README.md

 #### ✅ Week 1: Introduction to Statistics

+- <b> Module Description </b>
+ - <p align = "justify"> In this module, you will be introduced to statistics and descriptive statistics.
+You will learn about various visualizations to understand the data.
+You will understand various measures of central tendency and measures of variability to analyze the given data for more insights. </p>

+- <b> Learning Objectives </b>
+  - By the end of this module, you will be able to:
+    - Describe data sets, frequency tables, and graphs.
+    - Represent data on two quantitative variables on scatter plot and describe how the variables are related.
+    - Summarize data sets by some suitably chosen measures, such as sample mean, median, variance, and standard deviation.
+    - Provide an upper bound to data values that exceed the sample mean using Chebyshev’s inequality.
+    - Get best practices for constructing histograms, particularly normal histograms.
+    - Represent data on two quantitative variables on a scatter plot and describe how the variables are related.

 | Lesson No. / Activity | Video / Reading Title | Practice Quiz |
 |--------|-------------|---------------|
 | **Lesson 1: Descriptive Data Sets and Summarizing Data Sets** | **Video 1: Introduction to Statistics** | |